pwall567/kjson-spring-test/README.md

 }
 ```

-If the project is also using the [`kjson-spring`](https://github.com/pwall567/kjson-spring), the same configuration may
+If the project is also using the [`kjson-spring`](https://github.com/pwall567/kjson-spring) library, the same
-be shared by both libraries.
+configuration may be shared by both libraries.

 ## Dependency Specification